felja633/kinectv2_decoders/README.md

 make
 ```
 # Run
-As of now we have three datasets: library, lecture and kitchen.
+We provide three datasets: library, lecture and kitchen.
 Choose one dataset and run
 the code as:
 ```
 cd kinectv2_decoders/build